SHAP-Guided Kernel Actor-Critic for Explainable Reinforcement Learning: Preliminaries

 \paragraph{KernelSHAP.} Given a predictive model $f:\mathbb{R}^d\to\mathbb{R}$ and input $\mathbf{x}$, KernelSHAP~\citep{lundberg2017unified} estimates $\{\phi_i(v_{\mathbf{x}})\}_{i=1}^d$ by fitting a locally linear surrogate to sampled coalitions with a Shapley-inspired kernel, avoiding retraining $f$ on all subsets.
 To define $v_{\mathbf{x}}(\mathcal{C})$, one must complete the unobserved coordinates $\bar{\mathcal{C}}=\mathcal{X}\setminus\mathcal{C}$:

-where the latter preserves feature correlations~\citep{vstrumbelj2014explaining}.
+where \eqref{eq:of_i} corresponds to the off-manifold (interventional) SHAP and the on-manifold (observational) \eqref{eq:on_o} preserves feature correlations~\citep{vstrumbelj2014explaining}.
 Here, $\mathrm{concat}(\cdot,\cdot)$ denotes the vector obtained by keeping the coordinates in $\mathcal{C}$ from $\mathbf{x}$ and imputing the remaining coordinates from $\mathbf{x}'$.
 In practice, off-manifold imputations are simple but may break natural dependencies (e.g., kinematics or physical constraints).
 On-manifold imputations respect correlations by conditioning on observed coordinates, but require conditional distributions, which are hard to model in high dimensions and expensive to estimate online.